dhn/enpass2pass/README.md

 # enpass2pass
 Import Enpass walletx.db to pass

+## Notes:
+  * worked only with Python 2
+  * imported only entries with ``"templatetype": "login.default"`` tag